Dreams of forbidden food: the spoonful after which you first feel a little more alive

 Today, if the theme resonates, name one “outdated not allowed” and permit yourself one small conscious step toward what it forbids.
 Not a revolution, one spoonful.
 The Rebel recognizes such conscious steps as a mature revision, and in the dreams that follow slips you a “forbidden” dessert at night less often.

 Astrological note: A dream of breaking a rule often comes during Uranus’s transits through your 6th or 12th house, during its aspects to Saturn, and in periods when Mars touches your Saturn.
 Aquarians, Aries, and Capricorns recognize this dream with particular accuracy.
-If Uranus is now touching your Saturn — the Rebel is revising the regimen, and the dream conveys this through a spoonful in which, for the first time in long, it is not “as it should be” but “I want.”
+If Uranus is now touching your Saturn, the Rebel is revising the regimen, and the dream conveys this through a spoonful in which, for the first time in long, it is not “as it should be” but “I want.”

-If the secret pleasure in you is not destructive — perhaps it is simply “yours”; it’s worth no longer calling it indecent.
-If you swallow greedily — you are afraid it will be taken away; it’s worth giving yourself more time for this pleasure.
-If you keep glancing around — in real life you often live with an eye on witnesses; it’s worth sometimes living without them at all.
-If the food seems tasty precisely in secret — your pleasure-loving part is now swallowing the sense of risk; it’s worth checking whether you cannot get pleasure without the obligatory “risky.”
-If someone suddenly arrives and you share — your secret is ripening into something shared; it’s worth noticing to whom you are ready to open it.
+If you keep glancing around, in waking life you often live with an eye on witnesses.
+Sometimes live without them at all.
+If the food seems tasty precisely in secret, your pleasure-loving part is now swallowing the sense of risk.
+Check whether you cannot get pleasure without the obligatory “risky.”
+If someone suddenly arrives and you share, your secret is ripening into something shared.
+Notice to whom you are ready to open it.

 Ask yourself: “Which ‘secret pleasure’ have I long been telling ‘you are not me’ — and what will change in my life if I stop being ashamed of it, at least in front of myself?”